aahowel3/A-Simplified-Method-to-Enrich-Tetrahymena-Micronuclear-DNA/README.md

 # A-Simplified-Method-to-Enrich-Tetrahymena-Micronuclear-DNA

 # Overview
-Each folder can be run in order 01-07 with scripts labeled a-h per folder seperately or all at once with master script run.sh in ./
+Each folder can be run in order 01-07 with scripts labeled a-h per folder, command line usage for each script is documented in run.sh in ./
 ### Dependencies
 * R-3.6.3 https://cran.r-project.org/bin/windows/base/old/3.6.3/
 * trimmomatic v0.38 http://www.usadellab.org/cms/?page=trimmomatic